apickli/apickli/README.md

 	value of scenario variable (.*) should be (.*)
 ```

-The simplest way to adopt these expressions is to copy [source/apickli/apickli-gherkin.js](source/apickli/apickli-gherkin.js) into your own project's step_definitions folder.
+The simplest way to adopt these expressions is to create a symlink from node_modules/apickli/apickli-gherkin.js to features/step_definitions/apickli-gherkin.js

+	$ ln -s node_modules/apickli/apickli-gherkin.js features/step_definitions/apickli-gherkin.js

 ## Contributing